jonnew/ONIX/README.md

 - High-level API language bindings and existing integration with [Open Ephys GUI](http://www.open-ephys.org/gui/) and [Bonsai](http://bonsai-rx.org/).
 - Quality documentation and easy routes to purchasing assembled devices.

-## Repository Contents and Licensing
-Each top level directory of this repository corresponds to a distinct system module.
-These can firmware (e.g. TODO), hardware components (e.g.
-`headstage-64`), or programming interfaces (e.g. `api`). __Each subdirectory
-may have distinct contributors and/or licenses__.
-Please refer to the README file within each directory for further information on usage, licensing, etc.

 ## ONI-Compatible
 The [Open Neuro Interface](https://github.com/jonnew/ONI) formally specifies data